burningwxiyiji/xizhu/_pages/about.md

 Current Works
 ======

-Specifically, my research focuses on understanding (1) how people make decisions on media selection?
-(2) how a technology-shaped environment functions, where the environment is regarded as a market-based situation: demand, supply, and currency(“attention”) (3) how political power is engaged in the “mediatization” process(e.g. by social curation and circulation) and its unexpected consequence.

 Theoretical Exploration of Dynamics of Online Collective Action
 ------

 The interpretation of individuals acting in collectives in established research is often simplified by rational choice modeling, suspending the intrinsic dimensions of the individual and delineating a dichotomy between micro-mental processes and macro-actions and consequences.
 Returning to the common-sense meaning of the self, this paper argues that social media has enabled a deviation between action and the formation of identity.
 In digital action, the degree of self-integration of actors takes on an indeterminate character, which in turn explains the form of online collective action, thus providing an explanatory framework for online interactions and the self.

+The article proposes a mechanism that combines graph theory (the power-law distribution of information on the internet) and empirical research from social psychology on self.
+The concept of self-integration relates to the narrative self.
+I proposed this concept in another paper.

+This article first constructs the concepts and theoretical hypotheses, proposing mechanisms that my collaborator formalizes mathematically.
+Finally, we use agent-based modeling (ABM) and real-case data from networks for validation and calibration.

-This work can be referenced in the [draft](files/draft of text accumulation.pdf)
+This work can be referenced in the [draft](files/draft of text accumulation.pdf).

 Empirical Research of Online Collective Action
 ------